BEFORE YOU ENTER:

 Answer the following with the preface: Does your final paper:

-1. …have approx seven pages total, but more importantly FIVE pages of EVIDENCE (body) (Not including formatting pages)?
+1. …have approx seven pages total, but more importantly SEVEN pages of EVIDENCE (body) (Not including formatting pages)?
 If not, how can you add length without adding fluff?

 2. …have proper formatting (12-point, double-spaced, one-inch margins, Hacker approved APA-style? including abstract and CORRECTLY formatted WORKS CITED)